athena-framework/website/docs/getting_started/README.md

 ### Routing

-Athena is a MVC based framework, as such, the logic to handle a given route is defined in an [ART::Controller](https://athena-framework.github.io/athena/Athena/Routing/Controller.html) class.
+Athena is a MVC based framework, as such, the logic to handle a given route is defined in an [ART::Controller][Athena::Routing::Controller] class.

 ```crystal
 require "athena"